Join us as Corvette Enthusiast magazine

 The base coat is applied and ready for the clear coat

-The trunk and dash have been painted red and the rest of the Corvette clear coated
+The trunk and dash have been painted red and the rest of the Corvette clear

 The trim is being installed for the finishing touches